Blopaa/Orn/CONTRIBUTING.md

 # Contributing to Compiler

-Thank you for your interest in contributing to this educational C interpreter/compiler project!
+Thank you for your interest in contributing to this educational C compiler project!
 We welcome contributions from developers of all skill levels.

 ## Ways to Contribute

 - **Bug Reports**: Found a bug?
 Let us know!
 - **Feature Requests**: Have ideas for new language features?
 - **Documentation**: Improve README, comments, or add examples
-- **Testing**: Add more test cases or improve existing ones
+- **Testing**: Add more Unity test cases or improve existing ones
 - **Features**: Implement new compiler features
 - **Refactoring**: Improve code quality and organization